 Apple does it.
 Nike does it.
 Hollywood does it.
 Everyone does it.
 Outsourcing to a company abroad not only makes you new friends but strengthens your bottom line with partners you will likely be coming back to time and time again.

-You’re only as good as your network, and a foreign network opens you up to a whole world of amazing professionals and talent that you would normally not have access to (thank you, internet).
+You're only as good as your network, and a foreign network opens you up to a whole world of amazing professionals and talent that you would normally not have access to (thank you, internet).
 These companies often are competitive in pricing, allowing you to stretch your already thin budget much farther than you could at home.
+And slso reducing your marketing costs.

-It doesn’t feel that way.
-We're still coming out of a long period of isolation, yet still, we’ve managed to make the world smaller through technology.
+It doesn't feel that way.
+We're still coming out of a long period of isolation, yet still, we've managed to make the world smaller through technology.
 This is why we wrote this blog.
-To reach out to you from our offices in Europe to your office, living room, or home workstation, to let you know that there are people on the other side; dealing with the same problems and worries you are - tightening our belts, finding solutions and sharing them, and doing it all before dropping the kids off at soccer practice.
+To reach out to you from our offices in Europe to your office, living room, or home workstation, to let you know that there are many marketers on the other side; dealing with the same problems and worries you are - tightening our belts, finding solutions and sharing them, and doing it all before dropping the kids off at soccer practice.

 Let’s not forget that no matter how far apart we are, we are still in this together.